Skip to content

 NOVEMBER 2021

-CASC ads $5 dollar memberships in order to help comedians join.
+CASC introduces $5 a month memberships to encourage comedians to join.

 NOVEMBER 2021

-CASC holds a virtual town hall to explain UNIFOR benefits and update community on goals
+CASC holds a virtual town hall to explain the benefits of joining UNIFOR and to update the community on its goals and mission for 2021.

 TOM HILL JOINS CASC